enhancedformysql/enhancedformysql/README.md

 ## Current Status of MySQL

 - The InnoDB storage engine suffers from poor scalability and is prone to performance bottlenecks under high concurrency in NUMA environments.
+- MySQL performance has been gradually declining since version 8.0.28.
 - MySQL's performance can be unstable at low concurrency, leading to instances of very poor performance.
 - The replay speed of replicas is quite slow, struggling to keep pace with the primary.
 - MySQL group replication is highly unstable, exhibits poor performance, and is prone to various failures, making it nearly unusable in high-traffic scenarios.